byui-cse/cse212-csharp/docs/lesson01/prepare.md

 * Implement the Solution - Using your design, implement the solution in a programming language.
 * Evaluate the Solution - Test your solution on several example inputs.
 Identify which scenarios are working and which ones are not.
 If it's working, ask yourself if it could be done better (e.g. faster, with less code, with fewer variables, etc).
 If the solution still needs work, return back to the first step again.

-{% include image.html url="problem_solving.jpeg" description="Shows a flow chart representing how to solve code problems.
+{% include image.html url="problem_solving.jpg" description="Shows a flow chart representing how to solve code problems.
 The process goes: Understand the Problem, Plan & Design the Solution, Implement the Solution, and Evaluate the Solution.
 If the solution is not complete, then the process goes back to Understand the Problem." caption="Four Step Process to Problem Solving" %}

 ## Key Terms
 <dl>